In this post, we will cover how our nutrition should change at different stages of the menstrual cycle.

 What happens during the phases of the menstrual cycle?

 During the five phases of the menstrual cycle, hormone levels change.
 During the follicular phase, oestrogen and progesterone are on the rise, preparing the release of the egg.
 The second phase is menstruation (aka the period) where oestrogen and progesterone are low as you shed your uterine lining.
-The proliferative phase starts after the day after the period has ended, oestrogen levels are high when the uterus is building up a thicker inner lining that was shed during the last period.
+The proliferative phase starts the day after your period has ended, oestrogen levels are high when the uterus is building up a thicker inner lining that was shed during the last period.
 The fourth phase is the ovulation phase.
 Estrogen peaks and testosterone and progesterone are on the rise (the egg is being released from the ovary).
 The last phase is the luteal phase, estrogen and progesterone levels are high.
 If the egg isn’t fertilised, hormone levels decrease and the menstrual cycle starts again.

 For more information about the phases of the menstrual cycle, see The Menstrual Cycle – phases, hormones and their functions.